-Experience Atmospheric Memory, a breathtaking interactive art environment created by Rafael Lozano-Hemmer, where you can hear, see and even touch the sounds that travel through the atmosphere.
+This breathtaking interactive art environment gave visitors the chance to see, hear and even touch the sounds that travel through the atmosphere.

-Rafael Lozano-Hemmer’s artworks will be presented alongside a section of Babbage’s Analytical Engine, constructed by his youngest son.
-This calculating engine is a rare object in the prehistory of computing and a highlight of the Science Museum Group’s collection.
+An array of 'Atmospheric Machines' mined the air for turbulence caused by speech, then transformed it into trails of vapour, ripples on water, epic 360-degree projections.
+These artworks were presented alongside a section of Babbage's Analytical Engine, constructed by his youngest son.
+This calculating engine is a rare object in the prehistory of computing and a highlight of the Science Museum Group's collection.

 Commissioned by Manchester International Festival, Science and Industry Museum, FutureEverything, ELEKTRA / Arsenal Contemporary Art, Montreal and Carolina Performing Arts – University of North Carolina at Chapel Hill.